You can use the information in your Federated Directory in your own applications

 Import our Postman demo collection

 You can also import the collection by following the Web View link and downloading the collection as a JSON file.
-Import that file into Postman by clicking the Import button and browsing to your download location.
+Import that file into Postman by clicking the 'Import' button.

 Send some requests